allpurposebucket/CTF-Writeups/HackTheBox/Apocalyst.md

 ```
 The list of found directories was very long.
 There were only a few contents that returned a size bigger than 323, so I inspected each individually.
 Each one had the same picture on it.
 The source code for each was also all the same except for one.

-Once I downloaded that image, I ran _stegseek_ on the image, which cracked it and produced another wordlist.
+Once I downloaded that image, I ran _stegseek_ on the image, which detected and cracked the steganography and produced another wordlist.
 I then ran this wordlist on the login page, since it's a wordpress site.
 I ran `wpscan --url http://apocalyst.htb/ --passwords worlist.txt -U falaraki`.
 Falaraki is the author of the three blogposts on the site, so I assumed that that would be a valid username.

 This succeeded in finding me a valid login, which then gave me access to the admin panel.